 If you have a bleeding disorder or you are taking a blood-thinning medication (anticoagulant), tell your immunisation provider.
 Your immunisation provider can help determine whether it is safe for you to have an intramuscular injection, and to decide the best timing for injection.

-Special circumstances to discuss before vaccination People with weakened immune systems (immunocompromise)
+Special circumstances to discuss with your GP or immuniser before vaccination

+People with weakened immune systems (immunocompromised)